DataBooster/DbWebApi/README.md

 * Or in a traditional way, create separate Controllers for those stored procedures individually, in their internal implementation set current username and then call the ExecuteDbApi extension method. :(
 * Or in a centralized table, register that which stored procedures which parameter require current UserName input, so that in the Web API can know when it need to replace/add which input parameter.
 * etc.

+### Performance
+* Connection Pool Tuning
+Facing with concurrent requests from different clients in different business contexts.
+DbWebApi server opens a new database connection per request.
+All requests are using the same connection string.
+So the Connection Pool Tuning is very important to the performance of the whole responsiveness.

+* Load Balancing
+As a completely generic web service, DbWebApi makes the distributed deployment much simpler, every nodes in the distributed environment are equivalent.
+It is easier to apply any of today's existing web server load balance techniques.

+* For front-end applications and systems integration
+As a Web API, the target clients are still front-end applications mainly, plus some data formats transform for systems integration convenience.
+The performance overhead of each extra wrapper of network service _(wrap one web service on top of another web service, and another one ... fussily)_ is always very expensive.
+For efficient custom data services development, it is recommended to use [DataBooster Library - Extension to ADO.NET Data Provider](http://databooster.codeplex.com/) directly for high-performance database access.

 ## Clients
 #### .Net Client